 ^() independent director

-3 The description of the stock-option and performance unit plans implemented in 2014 are set forth in item 9.2. of the "2014 Additional Document" available on our website.
+4 The description of the stock-option and performance unit plans implemented in 2013 are set forth in paragraph 2.2.2. of the Document de référence (item 9.2. of the "2013 Additional Document" available on our website).